 I created the DC Historical Building Permits Database and the initial draft of HistoryQuestDC.
 Here is a video of my 2016 presentation to the GIS symposium at George Washington’s Mount Vernon.
 In it I discuss in some detail my use of GIS for historically surveying the buildings of Washington DC.
 I continue to research the city’s buildings for the DC Historic Preservation Office, through an agreement with the Historical Society of Washington DC, and to update HistoryQuestDC to reflect new development across the city.

-My new project is Mapping Early Washington, focusing on the founding of the City of Washington and its existence and growth up to the Civil War.
+My new project is Mapping Early Washington, focusing on the founding of the City of Washington and its existence and growth in the 1800s.